What Is The Difference Between High and Low Risk Foods?

 What Are High-Risk Foods?

-Alternatively, high-risk foods, also known as potentially hazardous foods, are those that provide ideal conditions for bacterial growth and proliferation.
-This means that they are at a greater risk of causing food poisoning if they become compromised.
+Alternatively, high-risk foods, also known as potentially hazardous foods, provide ideal conditions for bacterial growth and proliferation.
+This means they are at a greater risk of causing food poisoning if compromised.
 Generally, high-risk foods are characterised as moist, high in protein or starch, with a natural ph (low to medium acidity).
 Some high-risk foods include:

 - Cooked meat & poultry - Beef, pork, ham, lamb, chicken, turkey, duck